Is Tyreek Hill Done? What His Release and Second Knee Surgery Mean for Fantasy Football in 2026

 Tyreek Hill is officially a free agent after the Miami Dolphins released him this week.
-But the bigger bombshell came when Hill revealed on his Twitch stream that he needs a *second* surgery on his left knee — the same one that suffered an ACL tear back in September 2025.
+But the bigger concern came when Hill revealed on his Twitch stream that he needs a second surgery on his left knee -- the same one that suffered an ACL tear back in September 2025.
 At 32 years old with compounding knee issues, the question isn't where Hill lands.
 It's whether he's still a fantasy-relevant asset at all.

 The Injury Timeline Is Brutal